Pearly Tan

-Pearly Tan Koong Le (陳康樂 (Chén Kānglè, Tân Khong-lo̍k); born 14 March 2000) is a Malaysian badminton player.
+Pearly Tan Koong Le (陳康樂 (Chén Kānglè, Tân Khong-lo̍k), born 14 March 2000) is a Malaysian badminton player.
 She and her partner Thinaah Muralitharan won the women's doubles silver medals at the 2025 World Championships and reached the women's doubles semi-finals at the 2024 Summer Olympics.
-They also won gold medals in both the women's doubles and the mixed team events at the 2022 Commonwealth Games.
+They also won gold medals in both the women's doubles and the mixed team events at the 2022 Commonwealth Games as well as in the women's doubles event at the 2025 SEA Games.
 They became the first ever Malaysian World Championship medalists and Olympic semi-finalists in the women's doubles event.
 Their results at the World Championships and the Olympic Games made them the most successful Malaysian badminton women's doubles pair in the history.

 Career

 2018

 In July, Tan and Toh Ee Wei became silver medalists in the girls' doubles events at the Badminton Asia Junior Championships.

 Following a win at the Malaysia International Junior Open, Tan and Toh continued their great form at the World Junior Championships and clinched silver.
 Tan also won all of her matches in the Mixed Team event both with Toh and as a scratch pairing with Goh Jin Wei.